Huang-qy-Chi/Cox-CaseI-Change-Point/README.md

 The code in file ``Python_version" recommends Python version>=3.13.2, Numpy >=2.2.4, and Scipy>=1.15.2.

+$\textbf{Notification: }$ this project is protected by the $\textbf{Copyright Law of the P.R.C}$ and the $\textbf{Copyright Ordinance (Cap.
+528)}$.
+Any unauthorized copying, modification, or distribution will result in legal consequences, and the author reserves all rights to enforce its intellectual property.

 Copyright © 2025 Q. Huang.
 All rights reserved.

 20/08/2025, Hung Hom, Kowloon, Hong Kong, China.